Just bought a timeshare?

-You can of course explain they have an obligation to claw back.
+You can of course, explain they have an obligation to on account of claw-back

 Under the Consumer Credit Act

-If you paid the full amount on the agreement, and that payment was by way of a personal credit card and that card is issued in the UK or with a “linked” loan, then you may have rights under Section 75 the Consumer Credit Act 1974.
-Equally if an unfair relationship exists you can explore/seek compensation from section 140 of the Consumer credit Act.
-See TESS
+If you paid the full amount on the agreement and that payment was by way of a personal credit card and that card is issued in the UK or with a “linked” loan, then you may have rights under Section 75 the Consumer Credit Act 1974.
+Equally, if an unfair relationship exists you can explore/seek compensation from section 140 of the Consumer Credit Act.

 From the Seller

-Your chances of obtaining any money back from the seller is more difficult and you will require the assistance of TESS who will assist you to determine if the resort broke a statute law.
+Your chances of obtaining any money back from the seller are more difficult and you may require the assistance of TESS Law who will assist you to determine if the resort broke a statute law.